KDE/cutehmi/modules/templates_xmlbackend_1/README.md

         node.data().append(std::move(pluginNodeData));
 }
 ```
-ProjectPlugin implements cutehmi::xml::IBackendPlugin interface, so `this`
+ProjectPlugin implements cutehmi::xml::IBackendPlugin
-pointer is passed to an instance of PluginNodeData.
-PluginNodeData will create
+interface, so `this` pointer is passed to an instance of PluginNodeData.
-wrapping object belonging to cutehmi::xml::BackendPlugin class.
-This object can
+PluginNodeData will create wrapping object belonging to
-be retrieved via PluginNodeData::xmlBackendPlugin() function.
-The object is
+cutehmi::xml::BackendPlugin class.
+This object can be retrieved via
+templates::xmlbackend::PluginNodeData::xmlBackendPlugin()
-registered as an extension and classes belonging to
+function.
+The object is registered as an extension and classes belonging to
 [cutehmi_xml_1](../cutehmi_xml_1/) module will recognize this extension and a
 portion of XML document will be given to the plugin to parse.